 Sexually transmitted infections (STIs) are a hidden epidemic.
 Concerns about stigma and privacy stop many people from getting the tests and treatment they need.
 Untreated STIs may lead to serious health problems.
 At IWTK, we hope to play a part in stopping this epidemic.

 We offer free, accurate, and confidential in-home specimen collection and lab-based testing for two common STIs, chlamydia and gonorrhea.
-Our service is available for all Maryland, Alaska, Oklahoma, Kansas, New Mexico, Utah, Nevada, Nebraska, Iowa, North Dakota, South Dakota and Arizona residents.
+Our service is available for all Maryland, Alaska, Oklahoma, Kansas, New Mexico, Utah, Nevada, Nebraska, Iowa, North Dakota, South Dakota, Oregon and Arizona residents.
 We also offer trichomonas testing for women and in-home HIV test kits for residents of Baltimore City.
 Order an HIV test kit alone or along with an STI kit.

 Take Control, Know Your Status.
 Order your test kit today.